shadowvzs/quiz2/README.md

 ## What?
 - as user:
-    - questions with 4 answer options
+    - questions with 4 answer options, each correct answer would be 1 score, until player reach the last question
     - scoreboard with the top 10 score
     - special text if the current score is above than 75%
     - the screen orientation change should not have any negative effect to the current game (not reset the questions etc)